byexamples/byexample/docs/overview/faq.md

 good: <foo-bar>
 ```

-Do't worry, I made this mistake a few times too.
+Do not worry, I made this mistake a few times too.

 ### Check for the last line of xxx fails, why?